slaxor/styleguide/readme.markdown

 * Avoid multiline ?:, use if.

-* Methods should have parenthesized options, unless the are called as DSL components (e.g. Witness.new(:statement => 'Lots of important stuff', :format => :plaintext) but  read_a :book, :when_it_is_interesting)
+* Methods should have parenthesized options, unless they are called as DSL components (e.g. Witness.new(:statement => 'Lots of important stuff', :format => :plaintext) but  read_a :book, :when_it_is_interesting)

 * Prefer {...} over do...end.
 Multiline {...} is fine: having